Corporate Governance: Top 4 Board Evaluation Findings

 2. Directors lack a common understanding of the organization’s mission.

 Mission defines who an organization serves and how.
 For Directors to oversee organizational risk and strategy, they must be clear what the organization’s mission is.
 Yet it’s very common to find that most Directors cannot describe a common understanding of the organization’s mission.
 Again, good corporate governance is impossible when this happens.
 It’s like coaching a team that doesn’t have game plan.

-Board composition is too narrow.
+3. Board composition is too narrow.

-Too many Board discussions lack governance context.
+4. Many Board discussions lack governance context.

 It’s common to talk to Directors frustrated by the amount of time spent on seemingly irrelevant priorities.
-Priorities become irrelevant when they are not related to the governance function of the Board – when they are focused on operating or other issues that are not the Board’s responsibility.
+Priorities become irrelevant when they are not related to the corporate governance function of the Board – when they are focused on operating or other issues that are not the Board’s responsibility.
 Fixing this depends on understanding the Board’s role clearly and establishing Board meeting and other agendas that clearly connect discussion topics to governance priorities.

 The majority of Boards will have similar opportunities to improve corporate governance effectiveness.
 However, it’s worth noting that Boards who self-evaluate rarely recognize these opportunities.
 That’s because Board who self-evaluate tend to over-rate their effectiveness.
 There are some very logical reasons for this.